The confusing one.

 - Kindly Housekeeper: The daytime housekeeper fits this trope to a T, hitting all the checkmarks on it.
 She won't stay past 6pm though, because no one in their right mind would be there then.
 Which should tell you almost to the second when the TARDIS arrives.

 - Let the Past Burn: Ace tried to invoke this by burning down Gabriel Chase.
 She wasn't counting on the Doctor bringing her back in time to before she did it.Ace: When you're a kid you smash things you hate.
 But what do I do if it keeps coming back?

 - Light Is Not Good: Light wants to kill everyone and everything, because we keep changing and that's just confusing.

 - Like a Duck Takes to Water: Nimrod the neanderthal adjusts pretty well to being a butler, and later an interstellar explorer.

 - Mind Screw: "Ghost Light" has gained a reputation as one of the most incomprehensible Doctor Who episodes ever.
 Even being level with some episodes written by Steven Moffat.

-- Nice Job Breaking It, Hero: The Doctor frees Light believing that he can stop Josiah... not realising that he's trading from a fairly pathetic guy who wants to take over the British Empire to a full-blown Omnicidal Maniac.
+- Nice Job Breaking It, Hero!: The Doctor frees Light, believing that he can stop Josiah... not realising that he's trading a fairly pathetic guy who wants to take over the British Empire for a full-blown Omnicidal Maniac.

 - Noble Savage: The Doctor claims Ace is this to excuse her scandalous clothing.